 The home screen shows you tasks assigned to you which are due soon, and recent/starred projects.
 You can toggle between recent and starred projects by clicking that heading.

-The inbox is a quick place to add tasks.
+Found under the Work section of TimeHero, the inbox is a quick place to add tasks.
 You can also create and assign tasks to other team members in the inbox, and let them sort the tasks later.

 Want more details?
 Here's a video overview of your inbox.